Rakali: Diet and foraging

 The rakali is a predominantly carnivorous species, feeding on a variety of aquatic animals including fish, crustaceans, molluscs (such as mussels), other shellfish, insects, small birds (such as the young of waterfowl and poultry), eggs, mammals (such as house mice and even bats), frogs, and reptiles (such as young turtles).
 In winter, when resources are limited, they will also feed on plants.
 A mostly nocturnal species, they search for their food at dusk; guided by sight while in the water, and hunting at the water's edge with the apparent memory of previous catches' locations.
 They can also exhibit crepuscular habits, being found swimming and feeding in the early morning and evening.
 The animal does not tolerate low temperatures well, so they prefer terrestrial prey in winter over the aquatic species.
 They also spend longer winter periods in the warmth of their burrows.

-A relatively new addition to their diet is, specifically, the heart and liver of the toxic cane toad, in regions where the toads have moved into their territory.
-The rakali have naturally figured out how to avoid the toad's poisonous shoulder glands by flipping them onto their backs for ease of dispatch.
+A relatively new addition to the rakali's diet is, specifically, the heart and liver of the toxic cane toad, in regions where the toads have moved into their territory.
+The rakali have figured out how to avoid the toad's poisonous shoulder glands by flipping them onto their backs for ease of dispatch.
 They are, seemingly, unaffected by any poisonous secretions on the toads' skin which they may inadvertently ingest.
 This makes the rakali one of the very few natural defenses in the fight to contain the cane toad's population boom and spreading westward.
-Since the early twentieth century (when cane toads were blindly introduced to supposedly control sugar cane beetles on farms), the toads in Australia have multiplied from an initial 100 animals to as many as 100 million.
+Since the early twentieth century (when cane toads were introduced in the mistaken belief that they would control sugar cane beetles on farms), the toads in Australia have multiplied from an initial 100 animals to as many as 100 million.
 Their poisonous skin secretions (which the eggs and tadpoles contain as well) can kill a dog or cat, and have contributed to the decline of several species of Australian reptiles, mammals, fish, and birds.